 So, what should you know if you are planning to utilize one of our upcoming Tox-Away Days?

 1) They are very popular & well-attended.
 As such, sometimes the lines for Tox-Away Days can be long.
 But, don’t let that scare you away!
 The lines typically move quickly with most visitors getting through in under ten minutes.
 Also, note that any Hendricks County resident is welcome to use any of the Tox-Away Days, you don’t have to only come to the one in your town.

 2) We are there, rain or shine.
 Indiana weather is fickle.
 But, regardless of the forecast or what might be falling from the sky, we will be there on Tox-Away Day.
 There have been instances when severe weather has necessitated us pausing the line so our workers could seek shelter.
 If that happens, rest assured that we will resume the event when it is safe to do so and will get everyone taken care of.

 4) Document shredding is not available.
 Protecting your private information is important.
-But, the mission of the Solid Waste Management District is about protecting the environment.
+But, the mission of the Recycling District is about protecting the environment.
 So, that’s our focus during these events.
 Document shredding is available every day from Staples and Office Depot in their print departments.
 Or, watch for information from your town about upcoming shredding events.

 5) No heavy trash, please.
 Items such as mattresses, furniture, scrap metal, flooring and construction debris, etc. should not be brought to Tox-Away Day for disposal.
 We also are not set up to receive traditional recyclables like bottles, cans, newspapers, and cardboard during the events.